siva2213/Frontend-AI-Bootstrap/SETUP_GIT_HOOKS.md

 ## Troubleshooting

 ### Husky not running

 1. Ensure Git is initialized: `git init`
 2. Run `npm run prepare` to reinstall Husky
 3. Check `.husky/` directory exists

 ### ESLint plugin not found

 1. Ensure `eslint-plugin-project-rules` directory exists
 2. Check `.eslintrc.js` includes `'project-rules'` in plugins array
-3. Run `npm run link-plugin` to link the local plugin
-4. Or run `npm install` which will auto-link via the `prepare` script
+3. Check `package.json` includes `"eslint-plugin-project-rules": "file:./eslint-plugin-project-rules"` in devDependencies
+4. Run `npm install` (or `npm install --legacy-peer-deps` if there are peer dependency conflicts)
+5. The plugin is installed via the `file:` protocol, no npm link needed

 ### File structure validator not working

 1. Ensure `scripts/validate-file-structure.js` exists and is executable
 2. Check file has proper shebang: `#!/usr/bin/env node`
 3. On Windows, Git Bash should handle it automatically